pfheatwole/thesis/source/introduction.rst

   Interesting, but ultimately **not very informative**, because that information is already encoded in heuristics that pilot's already know: lift along ridges, sink over bodies of water.

+  Worse, they neglect the fact that a paraglider can be ascending in sink (under weird conditions), or descending in lift.
+This makes the "data" far noisy; you could fix this by averaging if you had a ton of observations, but you don't: each observation is precious.

+* Interesting: you can think of the methods that are simple averages over a time interval as a prior for the wind field during that interval.
+I'm just wanting to take it further and condition that prior (to get the posterior).
+  I think that's kinda what he means on page 171 (182) of "Probabilistic forecasting and Bayesian data assimilation" when he mentions "model-based forecast uncertainties taking the role of prior distributions"

 * Existing predictive models (thermal maps) use the paraglider motion as a proxy for the wind vector.
 Because of ambiguity in the horizontal motion,